Jay-Khakim/proshop/README.md

-# ProShop - new changes are upcoming*
+# Apex Mall - new changes are upcoming*

-> Pro(n) - The top or highest part of something.
-I named this website ProShop because I want it to mean the best and the highest quality and service
+> Apex(n) - The top or highest part of something.
+I named this website Apex Mall because I want it to mean the best and the highest quality and service

 This repository contains an E-commerce web app built with  MERN stack